compsocialscience/summer-institute/2020/oxford/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 There are no registration fees to attend SICSS-Oxford and meals and refreshments will be provided free of cost for all participants at SICSS-Oxford during the event.
 For a limited number participants from outside Oxford, we will provide scholarship support to help cover accommodation and travel (up to a set cap).
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About twenty-five participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.

 Application materials are due by Friday the 27th of March, at 23:59 GMT.

+**IMPORTANT NOTICE**: We have decided to extend the deadline for applications until **Friday the 1st of May**, at 23:59 GMT, due to the current circumstances.
+We continue to monitor the situation, and we will decide on how to proceed by the end of April.